department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/conversation_guide.md

 - Talk to me about when and how you usually verify information before submitting the form?
 - Please talk to me about your experience editing or correcting any entry on this page?

+## Help the participant screenshare and open the prototype

 ## First Task: Walk through the form - 5 minutes

 We are going to be looking at the burial benefits form today.
+I would like you to pretend that you are applying burial benefits for a Veteran who has passed away.
+Imagine that you have already filled out all the forms necessary.
+You are here to submit the form.
+Take a minute to look at this page and click on "Start your application without signing in" option at the botoom of this page.
 As I mentioned, this is a prototype so it might not work the way you expect it to.

-*I want you pretend that you are applying for burial benefits form.
-For the sake of this session, please assume that you are filling everything out without signing in.
-Please fill out this form with fake information.
-(Participant will fill out 3 pages in this form)*

 ## Second Task: Review page design feedback (30minutes)

 **Existing design**

-*Imagine that you filled out all the required information and you arrived at this page.
+*As I mentioned earlier, we are pretending that you have filled our all the information and you arrived at this page.
 Please take a couple of minutes to look at this page.*

-- What would you do when you get here in the application process?
 - What do you think is the purpose of this page?
     - Can you show me what you'd do next to accomplish that goal on this page?
     - Please talk to me about your experience reviewing the information on this page (feedback about accordion design)?